AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 When you create or edit a configuration you have these options:

 * **[!UICONTROL Discard]**: All changes made as part of configuration are discarded.
 * **[!UICONTROL Save for later]**: Changes made to a configuration are saved.
-You can revisit the configuration at a later stage to make further changes, or implement the configuration.
+To make further changes or implement the configuration, revisit it at a later stage.
 Only a value for [!UICONTROL Name] is required to save a configuration.
 * **[!UICONTROL Implement]**: Settings for or changes made to a configuration are saved and implemented.
 All fields marked as ![Required](/help/assets/icons/Required.svg) need to have proper values.
 The implementation consists of:

   * **[!UICONTROL Customer Journey Analytics]** configuration: